Find out why the CDC reports a high pet-related injury rate in the U.S. and how to prevent injuries around the home with your dog.

 Fortunately, most people are treated by physicians and released, but not everybody’s so lucky.
 Approximately 10 percent suffer from broken bones, internal injuries and other complications requiring hospitalization.
 While the most frequent falls were among young children and adults age 35 to 54, the highest injury rates occurred among those 75 and older.

 These sobering statistics come courtesy of the CDC and the first government study of pet-related falls.
 Under the direction of Dr. Judy Stevens, the epidemiologist with the CDC’s National Center for Injury Prevention and Control, the team reviewed emergency room records for 66 US hospitals from 2001 to 2006, and just released the results two weeks ago.
 Although the pet-related injuries accounted for only 1 percent of fall-related accidents, the numbers are still staggering.
-So what can we do about it?
-The CDC advises better obedience training to teach pups to stop pulling on the leash and jumping up on people.
-Also, picking up toys around the house can only help cut down on falls.

 We know you’ll agree: the benefits of sharing life with a dog far outweigh the potential pitfalls.
 But a little prevention can come in handy.
-Read on to find out more things you can do to prevent pet-related accidents at your house.

 Read the full report from the Center for Disease Control: Nonfatal Fall-Related Injuries Associated with Dogs and Cats